zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

  `-- Device 0: Intel(R) Core(TM) i7-4910MQ CPU @ 2.90GHz
 ```

-All processing devices on my workstation made available using only Ubuntu packages
+All processing devices on my workstation made available using only debs (plus a mostly
-(plus a mostly harmless manual configuration change).
+harmless manual configuration change).

 ## Installing proprietary GPU support

 From here on it's optimisation only.
 We have a working OpenCL system which makes available
 both GPUs and the CPU.
-All software used is open source (AMDGPU will be part of Ubuntu once
+All software used is open source (AMDGPU-PRO will be part of Ubuntu once
 it leaves beta).
 Inquisitive minds may wonder if the proprietary drivers have more to offer,
-certainly for the AMD GPU which currently operates via the generic Mesa layer.
+certainly for the AMD GPU which currently operates via the generic Mesa layer, but perhaps
+also the Intel ICD's for CPU and GPU.

 #### Intel's GPU driver